-It was a steamy summer day when we first stepped foot onto our homestead.
+It was a steamy summer day when we first set foot onto our homestead.

-Basically, they needed a ton of work.
-But we didn't want to spend more than a thousand bucks.
-So today I want to tell you how we created awesome floors in our kitchen for a little over $100.
+Basically, it needed a lot of work.
+However, we didn’t want to spend more than a thousand bucks.
+So today I’m going to share with you how we created awesome floors in our kitchen for a little over $100.

 What You’ll Need